+Ceilings

+Repair category 2

-Ceilings Repair category 1 Notes Cracking and blemishes have occurred and some plaster repairs may be required.
-Some timber panelling evident.
-We assume this has been painted with a fire retardant paint.
+Notes Cracking and blemishes have occurred and some plaster repairs may be required.

 Internal walls

 Repair category 1

 Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
 During redecoration some plaster filling/ repair may be required.
-Some timber panelling evident.
-We assume this has been painted with a fire

-retardant paint.